tpgmartin/front-end/test/readme.md

 - The total amount of the bill is displayed when dishes have been selected.
 - An error message is displayed when I try to select an invalid menu combination.

+Once the task is complete, please supply us with the URL of your repository.

+Please submit your test or send any questions to John Catterfeld (Senior Front-End Developer) at [jcatterfeld@opentable.com][mailto] or tweet [@jcatterfeld][tweet].

 [mailto]: mailto:jcatterfeld@opentable.com
 [tweet]: http://www.twitter.com/jcatterfeld